-Craft two-tone birds with simple embroidery stitches and a variety of ribbons and beads.
+Embellish solid-color birds with simple embroidery stitches and a variety of ribbons and beads in a second color.

 Designer: Wenche Wolff Hatling of Northern Quilts